decaffeinate/coffeescript/README.md

 This is is a fork of the CoffeeScript implementation with some small patches that are useful to the [decaffeinate](http://decaffeinate-project.org/) project.
+It also contains TypeScript types for working with the CoffeeScript AST.

 It is available on npm under the name [decaffeinate-coffeescript](https://www.npmjs.com/package/decaffeinate-coffeescript),